kintohub/kintohub-docs/docs/environment.md

    { TODO: Raven Add GIF video of enabling "This is a required value option switch" }

 ## Manage Environment Variables

 It is possible to edit and delete an Environment variable in KintoBlock at any required point.
-The edit and delete operations are also carried out in the **KintoBlocks Manage page**:
+The edit and delete operations are also carried out in the **KintoBlocks Manage** page:

 1. Open the KintoBlock.